danielbrendel/dnyAsatruPHP-Framework/README.md

 + composer create-project danielbrendel/asatru-php

 ## Documentation
-The documentation is located in the /doc directory consisting of a PDF and a LibreOffice document.
+The source documentation file is located in the /doc directory.
+It is a LibreOffice Writer document.

 ## Testing
 In order to run the framework tests you have to place the project folder so as